-With the rise of service offerings, operators are facing tremendous pressure on their billing platform.
-The need to enhance the capabilities of the BSS system has become as significant as improving network capacity from time to time.
+With the rise of service offerings, operators face tremendous pressure on their billing platform.
+The need to enhance the capabilities of the BSS stack has become as significant as improving network capacity from time to time.

-Why should telecom operators upgrade their billing system?
+Why should telecom operators upgrade their billing systems?

-Telecom operators have put billing systems on the front burner for driving initiative to capture revenue and reduce costs.
-What telecom operators need at this hour is a BSS system that can fulfill the evolving needs of customers.
+Telecom operators have put billing systems on the front burner for driving the initiative to capture revenue and reduce costs.
+What telecom operators need now is a BSS stack that can fulfill the evolving needs of customers.

 There are many communication product opportunities resulting in a complex blend of mobile and fixed offerings apart from applications, entertainment, and value-added services.
 This has only complicated the billing process.
-Flat-rate pricing has taken the backseat with flexible and creative pricing emerging as a strategic differentiator for telecom operators.
+Flat-rate pricing has taken a backseat, with flexible and creative pricing emerging as a strategic differentiator.
 The increasing price complexity has in turn driven operators to augment BSS systems with more capabilities for handling billing and charging complexities.

 Even though there is a great demand for mobile data services, operators fail to earn good revenues from these services.
-New charging models not only make it a requisite to redefine rating rules, but also promotes BSS systems with robust capabilities to support the ever-growing event data records.
+New charging models not only make it a requisite to redefine rating rules, but also demand a BSS stack with robust capabilities to support the ever-growing event data records.

-The pricing models for prepaid and postpaid services pose another challenge for the telecom operators.
+The pricing models for prepaid and postpaid services pose another challenge.
 With different systems driving the rating and charging of these services, operators realize the need for a convergent platform to conquer the expensive and complicated process.
-Take pre-paid and post-paid billing for instance; there are two different systems driving the pre-paid and post-paid billing services.
-Telecom operators face challenges while using different systems for different network services and also when legacy systems do not support the launch of new charging models.
+Take pre-paid and post-paid billing for instance: there are two different systems driving these services.
+Operators face challenges while using different systems for different network services and also when legacy systems do not support the launch of new charging models.

-There is also the dire need to hasten time-to-market when it comes to new services with the objective to gain competitive advantage.
+There is also the dire need to hasten time-to-market when it comes to launching new services and gaining competitive advantage.
 These challenges entail a convergent billing platform that lays the foundation for improved customer experience, faster reaction to market changes and reduction in operating costs.

 Are there any challenges?

-Though convergent billing systems provide answers by turning a single invoice to a combination of customer charges, implementing this system comes with its own set of challenges.
-The litmus test comes when there is a need to create an agile and dynamic architecture aimed at sustaining the ever-growing and evolving telecom business to integrate into legacy infrastructure.
+Though convergent billing systems provide answers by turning a single invoice to a combination of customer charges, implementing this system comes with its own challenges.
+The litmus test is when there’s a need to create an agile and dynamic architecture to sustain the ever-growing and evolving telecom business to integrate into legacy infrastructure.

-With increasing transactions day to day, the pressure on the single platform could pave the way for problems.
+With increasing transactions, the pressure on a single platform could pave the way for problems.
 If there is a single point of failure it could cause a delay in charging a customer or disallow customers from using such services.
-A spike in transactions could put too much pressure on the single billing and charging system due to which customer service can take a beating.
-This potential damage caused by immense pressure on the platform can also translate into revenue losses for the telecom operators.
+A spike in transactions could also place too much pressure on a single billing and charging system due to which customer service would take a beating.
+This potential damage can also translate into revenue losses.

 With the right planning and modern architecture in place, such challenges can be mitigated and turned into opportunities.

-Why make a move to customer-centric convergent billing system?
+Why make a move to a customer-centric convergent billing system?

-Today, customers are at the core of telecom operations making them the dominant partner in their relationship with telecom operators.
-The days of providing fixed line services and raising a single invoice for customers are at an end.
-Triggered by evolving consumer demands, more business partners have joined hands with telecom operators, like content providers and resellers to generate one bill for multiple services.
+Today, customers are at the core of telecom operations, making them the dominant partner in the relationship.
+The days of providing fixed-line services and raising a single invoice are at an end.
+Triggered by evolving demands, more business partners, like content providers and resellers, have joined hands with operators to generate one bill for multiple services.
 Customers subscribing to services also see it as a way to procure additional content.

-Telecom operators must look for the following salient features that make up for the ultimate convergent billing system.
+Operators must look for the following salient features in a convergent billing system:

 Integration with other systems